AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

    ![image](/help/user-guide/assets/screens-replication/screens-replication1b.png)

-1. Click on the link, as shown in the figure below.
+1. Search for the link with the letter **S** and click on it, as shown in the figure below.

    ![image](/help/user-guide/assets/screens-replication/screens-replication1c.png)